In this section you will learn how to configure other default WordPress widgets.

-Add A Categories Widget
+Add Post Categories

-- Click Save to update your settings …
+- Click Save when done …

 (Categories widget added to sidebar)

 - Change the default Uncategorized post category to something more meaningful.

 - If you use nested categories on your site, you may want to check the Show hierarchy box, otherwise leave this box unticked.

 - To display the number of posts published in each category, enable the Show post counts check box …

 (Category widget options – Post Count Enabled vs Post Count Disabled)